nuxt/devtools/README.prepare.md

 <p align="center">
 Unleash Nuxt Developer Experience.
-<br>Nuxt DevTools is a set of visual tools that help you to know your app/site better.
+<br>Nuxt DevTools is a set of visual tools that help you to know your app better.
 </p>

 <p align="center">